 Sadly, Trump supercharges his ingroup favoritism by building up enemies.
 That’s a toxic leadership style.

 #6.
-Control Sticks & Carrots, But Transcend Them
+Leverage Intrinsic Motivation (But Control Sticks & Carrots, Too)

 Poor leaders focus solely on sticks and carrots.